-While there are many reasons why your medication may not work in the way you expect, one of the most common explanations for ineffective ADHD medications is Vitamin C, or ascorbic acid.
+While there are many reasons why your medication may not work the way you expect, one explanation for ineffective ADHD meds?
+Vitamin C, or ascorbic acid.
 If you've heard of "The Grapefruit Rule", this is the scientific explanation you've been looking for.

 Too long; didn’t read

 - Adderall and Vyvanse are amphetamine-based stimulant medications used to treat ADHD.

 - Amphetamine is prone to increased renal extraction in the presence of vitamin C (ascorbic acid)

 - Amphetamine-based medication is more susceptible to being hindered “ineffective” when ingested with substances containing vitamin C.